vectara/vectara-ingest/README.md

   docling_config:
     chunk: false                            # Whether to use Docling Chunking

+  # defines a list of optional questions to answer about each text; required OPENAI_API_KEY to be defined.
+  extract_metadata: ['number of pages in this document', 'date of this document']

 crawling:
   # type of crawler; valid options are website, docusaurus, notion, jira, rss, mediawiki, discourse, github and others (this continues to evolve as new crawler types are added)